The tax system in the UAE is full of surprises. From income tax and tax-free zones for businesses to property taxes and VAT – find out more.

 Since there is no income tax in the UAE, many people do not need to hire a tax advisor – there is no need to fill out an income tax form.

 For larger companies, however, it is important to obtain independent financial advice on the company’s tax liability.
+We are happy to help you remain tax compliant in Dubai.

 Summary